kkevinkko/data-structures/lab/lab19/README.md

     * Function takes about 12x seconds to hash
     * I did a character replace using the map above, and then just did an Integer.parse on it.
 Lol.
+    * This results in a slower Hash.
+By right, the Base 3 hash is supposed to perform faster than the String one.